-The next step is to configure Activity 1 so that it knows how many work items to collect from each bin in order to output one car.
+First, build the structure above, remembering to prepopulate the 2 queues with 100 work items each.
+The next step is to configure the Car Assembly activity, so it knows how many work items to collect from each queue to assemble one complete car.

-Select Activity 1, and go to ‘Routing In’ from the ribbon (collecting is to do with what you bring into an Activity).
+Select Car Assembly and go to Routing In from the ribbon (collecting is to do with what you bring into an activity).

-Next, choose the ‘Collect’ discipline from the list on the left hand side of the dialog.
+Next, choose the Collect discipline from the list on the left-hand side of the dialog.

 Before you run the simulation

 Run your simulation and check whether this matches with your estimate.